zostay/aws-github-rotate/README.md

 a tool to perform rotation.

 I could have found some tool that already does that, but a quick search didn't find one.
-(It waas so quick, I might not have read the results or maybe even hit the search button in DuckDuckGo.
+(It was so quick, I might not have read the results or maybe even hit the search button in DuckDuckGo.
 I don't remember at this point.)
 It seemed like a fun project to do while I was between jobs.
 It took a bit longer than expected (of course), so I'm just finishing up writing this a month into the new job.